sabs21/sudoku/readme.md

 # Sudoku Generator
 A Sudoku puzza generator built for my data structures class!
+The main file is SudokuGrid.java